mojaloop/mojaloop-specification/proposals/adrianhopebailie-201908.md

 It provides a mechanism for participants in the transaction to both request and provide such data securely and also for the route of the quoting cycle messages to be recorded so it can be used to route the subsequent transfer.

+### Connecting to non-Mojaloop systems

+It is possible (and likely) that there will be a need to initiate and terminate transactions in a Mojaloop system when the counter-party is not in a Mojaloop system (or even a system that supports real-time clearing).

+In this case it is important for the CNP that is bridging the Mojaloop system to the other system(s) to be able to express and expected clearing time for transactions.

 ## Proposed Solution